moo-the-cow/moobs-studio/README.md

 you pick yourself if you want to enable/disable the overlay so this gets promoted/spread, but I'd very much appreciate it (especially at the start of this project)

 # Changelog
-+ v1.1: updated ffmpeg and srt and enabled HEVC for recording
++ v1.1: updated ffmpeg and srt
 + v1: initial commit

 # HOWTO